-Each player uses a chess clock to track their total time each round.
+In Steamroller tournaments, each player uses a chess clock to track their total time each round.
 In other words, a clock with a player's total time (player clock, as shown in the following table) is used instead of individual turn lengths, and the sum of both player clocks determines the expected end time for each round.